SagarKarnik/dsa/README.md

-This repo holds all practice and learnings or dsa
+This repo holds all practice and learnings of dsa